Mercedes Richards: Professional career

-During the 1986–87 scholar year, she worked as a visiting scholar at the University of North Carolina.
+During the 1986–87 scholar year, she worked as a visiting scholar at the University of North Carolina at Chapel Hill.
 In 1987, she joined the University of Virginia in Charlottesville, where she started as an assistant professor in the Department of Astronomy.
-At this university she moved up to associate professor in 1993 and became a professor of astronomy in 1999.
+At this university,y she moved up to associate professor in 1993 and became a professor of astronomy in 1999.
 During that year she worked at the Vatican Observatory in Castel Gandolfo.
 One year later, in 2000, she visited the Institute for Advanced Study in Princeton, New Jersey, as an invited scientist.

-In 2002, she was hired as professor of astronomy and astrophysics in the Pennsylvania State University, where she worked until her passing.
+In 2002, she was hired as a professor of astronomy and astrophysics in the Pennsylvania State University, where she worked until her passing.
 During her tenure, she was appointed assistant department chair.
 However, she visited some universities during that period, among them, the University of Heidelberg, Germany, in 2013.

 She was involved in one of the most important decisions of recent years while she was a member of the IAU in Prague where, in 2006, it was decided that Pluto would not be a planet anymore.

 In 2011, Richards organized the IAU symposium in Slovakia, the first joint international meeting between binary star specialists.
 She also participated in programs of math and science enrichment for high-school students in Pennsylvania, Maryland, Michigan, New York, Vermont, Virginia and Toronto.

 Richards served as an officer in some astronomical organizations, for example, as president of Commission 42 of the IAU, member of the Board of Advisers of the Caribbean Institute of Astronomy or councilor of the American Astronomical Society.
 Additionally, she was part of the Eberly College of Science’s Climate and Diversity Committee, an organization whose aim was to create a good environment for all members of the college.

-On the other hand, she led multiple research studies in different parts of the world: at the Kitt Peak National Observatory in Arizona, at the Skalnaté Pleso Observatory and the one in Lomnický štít, Slovakia, the South African Astronomical Observatory in Cape Town, the Spanish National Observatory in Madrid and the Teide Observatory in Tenerife.
+On the other hand, she led multiple research studies in different parts of the world: at the Kitt Peak National Observatory in Arizona, at the Skalnaté Pleso Observatory, and in Lomnický štít, Slovakia, the South African Astronomical Observatory in Cape Town, the Spanish National Observatory in Madrid and the Teide Observatory in Tenerife.

 Apart from that, she was committed to science, so she was involved in some programs to encourage people's engagement with it.
-In 2006, she and Jacqueline Bortiatynski, a chemistry lecturer, co-founded the Summer Experience in the Eberly College of Science.
+In 2006, she and Jacqueline Bortiatynski, a chemistry lecturer, co-founded the Summer Experience at the Eberly College of Science.
 This six-week summer program was designed to engage low-income high school students in science research.
 She also participated in Exploration Day, a local event emphasizing practical science learning for families, and Penn State Astronomy's Astrofest and Astronight, annual events held to promote astronomy and science to families in the Central Pennsylvania area.